bitextor/bitextor/README.md

 where
 * `<NUMJOBS>` is redefined as the number of jobs that can be submitted to the cluster queue at the same time,
 * `<CLUSTERCOMMAND>` is the command that allows to submit a job to a cluster node (for example, this command would be `sbatch` in SLURM or `qsub` in PBS),
-* `<CLUSTERCONFIG>` is a json configuration file that allows to specify the specific requirements for each job in the cluster (for example, this file allows to specify if a job requires more RAM memory, or GPUs available, for exampe).
+* `<CLUSTERCONFIG>` is a JSON configuration file that allows to specify the specific requirements for each job in the cluster (for example, this file allows to specify if a job requires more RAM memory, or GPUs available, for example).
 Since bitextor 7.0 is implemented using the [Snakemake](https://snakemake.readthedocs.io/) pipeline manager.
 Further information about how to configure job requirements in a cluster can be botained in [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).

 ### Running Bitextor on a cluster
 In the case of running on a cluster with, for example, the SLURM workload manager installed, one could run Bitextor as: